carbonscott/speckleNN/README.md

 ### Three scenarios

-Each scattering image, captured by a PnCCD detector, consists of four panels.
-Deepprojection classifier is able to perform training and inference on **panels**, **stacks of panels**, and **whole images**, respectively.
+Each scattering image, captured by a PnCCD detector, consists of four panels. speckleNN classifier is able to perform training and inference on **panels**, **stacks of panels**, and **whole images**, respectively.

 ### Experiment vs Simulation